synxty/idea/world.md

 ### Roles

-A **Character**’s **Role** is a natural extension of their innate traits, attributes, and overall essence, including their physical appearance.
-While each **Character** begins their journey as a **Rogue**, their specific combination of natural talents often inclines them toward a certain path, hinting at the **Role** they are likely to embody as they progress.
+A **Character**’s **Role** is a natural extension of their innate attributes, and overall essence, including their physical appearance.
+While each **Character** begins their journey as a **Novice**, their specific combination of natural talents often inclines them toward a certain path, hinting at the **Role** they are likely to embody as they progress.
 These roles not only define a **Character**’s function in battle but also shape their reputation and interactions within the world of **Univium**.

 Upon enrolling in a **House of Mastery** as a **Prospect**, a **Character** begins to cultivate and sharpen their inherent qualities, channeling them toward a specific path.
 This process further enhances their physical traits, adapting their appearance to better fit their evolving **Role**.
 Through rigorous training and focused development, they fully embrace their **Role**, mastering the skills that resonate with their nature.
 This progression ensures that each **Character** becomes a unique and essential part of the world, contributing their distinctive strengths and visual presence to the ever-evolving narrative of **Univium**.